 So the very thing that makes that much more efficient also makes it much easier for law enforcement to be able to track illicit activities.
-And so that's why cryptocurrencies, the anonymous nature of them - particularly when they're doing, you know, using TOR or other anonymizing capabilities, kind of removes that vulnerability.
-And that would - that's what makes it a particularly pernicious part of this particular trade.
+And so that's why cryptocurrencies, the anonymous nature of them-particularly when they're using Tor or other anonymizing capabilities, kind of removes that vulnerability.
+And that's what makes it a particularly pernicious part of this particular trade.

-MASSARO: Anyone want to comment on the piece of interplay with terrorism?
+Mr. Massaro.
+Anyone want to comment on the piece of interplay with terrorism?
 Do we see any of that?

-SHELLEY: Well, we've certainly seen on our southern - I mean, in the southern hemisphere with the FARC, that has been deeply involved in the drug trade.
+Dr. Shelley.
+Well, we've certainly seen in the southern hemisphere with the FARC, that has been deeply involved in the drug trade.
 And now there's a peace process.
-And one of the criteria of the peace process, to bring the FARC into the political process, is that they're supposed to help dissemble the drug transport networks because they've always insisted that they weren't part of the drug production system, but that they were part of the - living off the drug transit routes.
+And one of the criteria of the peace process, to bring the FARC into the political process, is that they're supposed to help dissemble the drug transport networks, because they've always insisted that they weren't part of the drug production system, but that they were part of the-living off the drug transit routes.
 But there are problems with this FARC agreement and some of its implementation.
-And so they're not totally out of these markets and they've not totally helped, you know, dismantle the markets and the supply chains, as was hoped.
+And so they're not totally out of these markets, and they've not totally helped dismantle the markets and the supply chains, as was hoped.

-MASSARO: Questions from the audience?
-OK.
-While you guys are thinking about it, I've got a couple more of my own.
+Mr. MASSARO.
+Questions from the audience?
+Okay, while you guys are thinking about it, I've got a couple more of my own.

 One in particular, Dr. Shelley, that during your presentation you mentioned that Europol is doing an exceptionally good job.
-Do you think that - you know, generally speaking, the idea that a supranational organization like the EU is doing better than a national, police agency at intelligence and information collection - like in the United States, is surprising?
+Do you think that generally speaking, the idea that a supranational organization like the EU is doing better than a national police agency at intelligence and information collection, like in the United States, is surprising?
 Generally, the EU is thought of as having issues with that sort of thing.
 So, I mean, what is it that makes Europol special?
 And what lessons can the United States learn from that?

-SHELLEY: All right.
+Dr. Shelley.
+All right.
 I think maybe I wasn't clear enough.
 I think on the enforcement side the fact that Europol doesn't have its own law enforcement system and relies on law enforcement from other countries and trying to make them work together is hard.
 But it does bring together a lot of data on transnational crime within the EU region.
 And they're spending a lot of resources on doing analysis of it.
-And that's where we're not, I think capitalizing enough on it.
-We have under our U.S. data our UCRs, which is the FBI collects data on the most serious crimes.
-But we're not having enough data collection that allows us to look at - understand these networks.
+And that's where we're not, I think, capitalizing enough on it.
+We have under our U.S. data our Uniform Crime Reporting Program, which is, the FBI collects data on the most serious crimes.
+But we're not having enough data collection that allows us to understand these networks.
 And therefore, that's what we're missing, as a researcher, is some of the analytical capacity that we need to help law enforcement target this activity more.

-MASSARO: And is that something the executive branch could implement on its own, or does it require legislation?
+Mr. MASSARO.
+And is that something the executive branch could implement on its own, or does it require legislation?

-SHELLEY: I think there's a lot that could be done through some of the mandates in the legislation that's going on.
+Dr. Shelley.
+I think there's a lot that could be done through some of the mandates in the legislation that's going on.
 For example, there were things that were just passed in our omnibus financial bill last week on how to combat illicit cigarette trade, to work on it.
 This could be applied in other areas of providing more direction and developing analytical capacity.

-MASSARO: Thank you.
+Mr. MASSARO.
+Thank you.